badges/svg-to-image-proxy/README.md

 [build]: https://circleci.com/gh/paulmelnikow/svg-to-image-proxy/tree/master
 [prettier]: https://prettier.io/

 Web function to generate PNGs from SVGs.
+Based on [convert-svg-to-png][] which uses headless Chromium.

 The proxy accepts a request for e.g. `https://raster.example.com/example.png` and translates it to a request for